Gill Sans: Early competitors

 Several intended Gill Sans competitors were developed during the period of its popularity, but ultimately did not see mass release.
 Jan Tschichold, who would later make extensive use of Gill Sans while designing books for Penguin, created a similar design for an early phototypesetting machine, which was at the time seldom used but also since digitised.
-During the 1930s, Dutch type designer Jan van Krimpen, also a friend of Morison's, designed Romulus, a superfamilywith serif and humanist sans-serif companion: the sans-serif, with a low x-height, never progressed beyond test proofs.
+During the 1930s, Dutch type designer Jan van Krimpen, also a friend of Morison's, designed Romulus, a superfamily with serif and humanist sans-serif companion: the sans-serif, with a low x-height, never progressed beyond test proofs.
 As mentioned above, Linotype began work in 1955 on a Gill Sans competitor, intended to be named "Magnus".
 (Note: The name "Britannia" was also considered, but was abandoned due to Stephenson Blake's pre-existing Britannic design.)
 Designed by German type designer Hermann Zapf with input from British Linotype manager Walter Tracy, the design was ultimately abandoned by 1963 due to lack of manufacturing capacity and changing tastes, although it too reached test proofs.

 Enamel sign at Lowestoft Central station in British Railways standard lettering.
 The right-hand side of the legs of the "R"s are straight rather than Gill's smooth curve.